SystemSpace/Compendium/compendium.rst

 Do you mind explaining some of the curse words that they use in LFE?
   Honestly swearing doesn't really have it own words - it's more the way you talk to people that signifies your disgust.
 If anything, the word "t'xa" would be something along the lines of "fuck" or "shit".

+Will we make the fully developed language of Systemspace, if we ever take our time to translate everything to fit into it?
+   Frankly, even I don't know enough Synapsian to make that happen.
+If someone tells me how to make Unicode be smart, I could try and make a font that uses an empty Unicode block for Synapsian (and maybe make a program that adds the Synapsian block to any font), but I have no clue how Unicode works, so I don't know.

 Science